Both Players of a double and mixed doubles pair have to register and pay the entry fee separately.

 Male Masters - 50 and over

-*The Junior I, Junior II and Scholastic divisions are for beinngers who have not entered previous tournaments or have very limited tournamernt experience.
+*The Junior I and Junior II divisions are for beginners who have not entered previous tournaments or have very limited tournament experience.
 The intent of these divisions is to provide an opportunity for the novice player.
 The tournament director reserves the right to evaluate individual player qualifications for events entered and adjust them accordingly.
 Players who have tournament experience and are 18 & under should enter in the appropriate open division.

 All athletes must meet one of the following criteria:

-A full-time resident of Massachusetts, Maine, Vermont, New Hampshire, or Rhode Island
+A full-time resident of Massachusetts, Maine, Vermont, Connecticut, New Hampshire, or Rhode Island

 A registered member of a badminton club in Massachusetts